bradwindy/sot-dev-demo/README.md

 - #### Font Awesome Icons

-  A really handy, good-looking, and free icon library used for the social media buttons on this site.
+  A really handy, good-looking, and free icon library used for the button icons on this site.

   ##### Links: